mui/material-ui/docs/pages/blog/mui-core-v5.md

 We offer this transparency into what we plan to work on, so that you can plan better and share feedback earlier to influence what we’re building.

-From high level perspective, we plan to focus in the upcoming period on the following topics:
+From a high level perspective, we plan to focus in the upcoming period on the following topics:

 - Core project:
   - unstyled components and hooks, to push the customization level of components even further